oliviadavis593/gearboard-app/README.md

 # GearBoard :guitar:

 - [GearBoard](https://gearboard-app.now.sh/) is a full-stack React application designed to help music lovers keep track of their gear!
 It provides a responsive, intuitive experience for users to add gear and track all of their instruments.
+The Back-End repo can be found [here](https://github.com/oliviadavis593/gearboard-api)

 # Screenshots 📸
 | ![](src/img/landing-screenshot.png) |